pjtunstall/push-swap/README.md

 We tried varying the number of buckets used in this technique: Four buckets performed somewhat worse at 569 instructions (standard deviation: 23), and two buckets even worse at 573 (standard deviation: 26).

 AYO's method achieved a mean of 561 instructions, with a standard deviation of 23, the worst cases being in the low 600s.
 (Without AYO's cost calculation, the mean was 1387, and the standard deviation 79.
 Our initial checks to see if the stack can be simply swapped and rotated into order made no difference in this test.)

+DS did pretty well with his strategy of and sorting all but the longest increasing subsequence into two buckets on B, then insertion sorting back to A with a cost check.
+Our implementation scored a mean of 566, with a standard deviation of 21.

 JC's approach of pushing everything, then insertion sorting with cost checking like AYO on the way back took 584 instructions on average, with a standard deviation of 24.